 - Reliability and Uptime: A few users report occasional call quality issues or outages when using Five9, where other competitors like 8x8 and Genesys offer more reliable service

-- Advanced AI and Automation: Five9’s AI-powered automation are robust, but alternatives offer more advanced machine learning and predictive analytics at a cheaper price point
+- Advanced AI and Automation: Five9's AI-powered automation tools are strong, but alternatives offer more advanced machine learning and predictive analytics at a cheaper price point

 How We Evaluated These Alternatives